slipstream/SlipStreamDocumentation/docs/administrator_guide/maintenance.rst

 Log Files
 ---------

-The service log files are located in ``/opt/slipstream/server/logs``.
+The Web service log files are located in ``/opt/slipstream/server/logs``.
+For the API Service, they are located in ``/var/log/slipstream/ssclj``.
-These are named by date and rotated daily (or when the service is restarted).
+(The configuration of API Service logging is driven by ``/opt/slipstream/ssclj/resources/log4j.properties``) These are named by date and rotated daily (or when the service is restarted).
 You should regularly review errors in the log to see if there are configuration or resource problems.